takahirohonda/js-design-patterns-for-react/apps/node-app/src/trees/trees.md

   idC((C))-->idH((H))
 ```

-Visiting node by recursing to the left
+Visiting all the nodes by recursing to the left

 [A, B, C, F, C, G, H] - Starting with the root node.